 As parents, we are responsible for discipling our children.
 Part of that is teaching children to pray.
 Childhood is an ideal time to teach them how to talk to their Heavenly Father.

 Therefore whoever humbles himself as this little child is the greatest in the kingdom of heaven.
-(John 18:4, NKJV)
+(Matthew 18:4, NKJV)

 The faith of a little child.
 It’s simple, strong and pure.
 It’s the kind of faith leads to powerful prayers!